Constitution

 Captain

 The Captain shall have full responsibility for selecting crews and entering them in competition.
 The Captain shall have final say in allocation of boats for competitions.
 The Captain shall have final say in members use of all training equipment at all times.
+Appeals to the use of Club equipment and boats may be submitted for consideration by the Committee.

 Boathouse Manager

 The Boathouse Manager shall have the management of the Boathouse and its contents (with the exception of boats, oars, etc).
-With the co-operation and assistance of members he shall be responsible for the general fabric and cleanliness of the Boathouse.
+With the co-operation and assistance of members they shall be responsible for the general fabric and cleanliness of the Boathouse.

 Secretary